GoldRenard/DMOAdvancedLauncher/AdvancedLauncher/Docs/README_ENG.txt

 All translations I will add to Translations page and include into installer in future.

 5. Known issues:
 Community page and DigiRotation uses information of game website.
-You know, not all digimons are provided at ranking or tamer's information pages (especially at Joymax).
+Not all digimons are provided at ranking or tamer's information pages (especially at Joymax).
 So not all digimons provided at our launcher.
 In additional, launcher can read only ONE digimon of ONE type from website.
 So if you have two Impmons then only ONE will be added to database of launcher.

 6. Source code: